serea/serea_old.github.io/_config.md

     url: https://github.com/serea
     icon: fab fa-githb-square

-copyright: "This site is made with Suliya."
+copyright: "This site is made by Suliya."